alislaboratory/4BitCPU/README.txt

 	MOV 0101 - move contents of A in memory to B in memory.
 (TBD) LDA 0110 - Load contents of B in memory to register A. (TBD) LDB 0111 - Load contents of A in memory to register B.
-	WRX 1000 - Write the contents of result register Y to memory at address in input register A.
+	WRX 1000 - Write the contents of result register X to memory at address in input register A.
 	JMP0 1001 - Jump to instruction at memory address A if data at memory address B is 0000.
 	JMPC 1001 - Jump to instruction at memory adress A if ALU in previous operation resulted in addition overflow (carry).

-	UDEF 1010
+	JMPB 1010

 	UDEF 1011
 	UDEF 1100
 	UDEF 1101